ethanjli/ethanj.li/src/posts/2020/12/open-source-licensing-for-frugal-science.md

 This where you'll need to dive a bit deeper: unfortunately, I haven't found comprehensive resources which I like yet, and open hardware licensing is still a young area.
 There are fewer license options, which can be good because it means you don't have to evaluate so many options, or it can be bad if no license does what you want.

+## What about medical devices?

+This is a complicated topic which deserves its own post, and the answer will be different for different kinds of medical devices.
+What I'll say here is that if you're sharing a medical device, you absolutely need a license which includes a good warranty disclaimer so that, if something goes wrong, other people or companies don't sue you for their decision to use your work - the license should make them take all responsibility themselves as a condition for using your work.
+You should also be aware that there are other things to be careful about outside of licenses and warranty disclaimers.

-## How long can we delay on choosing a license?
+## How long can we wait before choosing a license?

-Choosing a license can feel like a commitment, and you have so many other important things to do for your project.
-If any of the following apply, then you should not delay in choosing a license:
+Choosing a license can feel like a commitment, and you already have so many other important things to do for your project.
+If any of the following apply, then you should choose a license as soon as possible:

 * Your project uses somebody else's work which was released under a reciprocal license.
 Then you will need to look at whether you have to release your work under the same license, and whether you want to do that or whether you want to switch away replace that work with something else.
 * You are ready to share your work with other people so that they can use it, share it, adapt it, etc.